greenm01/knot/README.md

 ## Credits

-Based on [kdl-nim](https://github.com/Patitotective/kdl-nim) by Patitotective.
+Core parser rewritten for 100% KDL 2.0 spec compliance with [Claude Code](https://claude.com/claude-code).

-Enhanced to 100% KDL 2.0 spec compliance with [Claude Code](https://claude.com/claude-code).
+Built upon the foundation of [kdl-nim](https://github.com/Patitotective/kdl-nim) by Patitotective, which provides the encoder, decoder, XiK/JiK, and type system infrastructure.

 ## License